readyapi/cligenius/docs/tutorial/package.md

-When you create a CLI program with **Types** you probably want to create your own Python package.
+When you create a CLI program with **Cligenius** you probably want to create your own Python package.

 That's what allows your users to install it and have it as an independent program that they can use in their terminal.

-And that's also required for shell auto completion to work (unless you use your program through `types` command).
+And that's also required for shell auto completion to work (unless you use your program through `cligenius` command).

 Nowadays, there are several ways and tools to create Python packages (what you install with `pip install something`).

 You might even have your favorite already.

-Here's a very opinionated, short guide, showing one of the alternative ways of creating a Python package with a **Types** app, from scratch.
+Here's a very opinionated, short guide, showing one of the alternative ways of creating a Python package with a **Cligenius** app, from scratch.

 !!! tip
     If you already have a favorite way of creating Python packages, feel free to skip this.